 Flashlight and Reading Lamp

-Kaito says the reading lamp is 5 LEDs and adjusts.
+Kaito says the reading lamp is 5 LEDs and adjustable.
 The flashlight is supposed to be very bright.

 - Dimensions: 7.25″ W x 5.5″ H x 2″ D